taxborn/orion/README.md

 # :sparkles: The Orion programming language
 What is intended to be a strongly-typed compile language.
 With the goal to be generating assembly (or transpile to C in the early days, who knows, I haven't written the code generator yet)

 ## TODO
 Currently, there is just about everything to do.
-Currently working on the [Lexer](./src/lexer/lexer.rs) and determining the syntax in the `examples/` directory, but once I make progress I will be able to update this on whatever I am researching
+Currently working on planning the parser and determining the syntax in the `examples/` directory, but once I make progress I will be able to update this on whatever I am researching

 A few other house-keeping things I want to do: